adithyasingapore/portfolio_2-power_bi/README.md

 # Portfolio Project 2 - PowerBI and Power Query - Data Industry Survey

 Welcome to my second portfolio project.
-In this **data transformation and visualisation project**, I transform data from a survey of professionals in the data industries in Power Query and then visualise it as an interactive 2-page dashboard with PowerBI.
+In this **data transformation and visualisation project**, I transform data from a survey of professionals in the data industries (data scientists, data analysts, data engineers etc.) in Power Query and then visualise it as an interactive 2-page dashboard with PowerBI.

 In this repository, there is 1 PowerBI file (the dashboard project) and 1 Excel worksheet (the dataset).